Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 ![IoT Application Structure](media/IoT-Application-Structure.png)

-### Open Platform Design Principle
+### Design Principle

-Considering IoT application structure pattern explained above, Open Platform is designed with 3 classes of components.
+Considering IoT application structure pattern explained above, it is designed with 3 classes of components.

 - **Ready-to-Run**
 Every IoT solution requires a set of components/features to be functional.
 For example, all IoT solutions have devices connected, data to be ingested.
 Open Platform is ready to accept data from IoT devices.